Connect with others who understand.

 • Other notable skin discoloration

-If you experience peripheral cyanosis so often that it impairs your day-to-day life, you should also reach out to your health care team.
+If you experience peripheral cyanosis so often that it impairs your day-to-day life, also reach out to your health care team.
 Your primary care physician or neurologist may have you come in for a physical examination and may ask to perform blood tests to rule out certain blood conditions.

 What Should You Do if You Have Blue Toes?

-Blue and purple toes are one of the many inconveniences of living with MS. However, there are ways to manage this symptom with the help of health care professionals and your fellow MyMSTeam members.
+Blue and purple toes are one of the many inconveniences of living with MS. However, there are ways to manage this symptom with the help of health care professionals and tips from your fellow MyMSTeam members.
 If your toes have turned blue from Raynaud’s, you can try several approaches to treat or prevent this symptom.

 Warm Up

 When you have blue toes, the first step is to warm your feet back up.
-Be very careful and only use mild heating sources to avoid burning your feet.
+Be very careful, and only use mild heating sources to avoid burning your feet.
 Try soaking them in warm water, but test the temperature with the back of your hand first.
+“I regularly soak my feet in warm water and have cream massaged in,” wrote one MyMSTeam member who experiences blue toes.

 Keep warm when it’s cold out, too.
 Cold temperatures are a primary trigger for blue toes, so bundle up and try wearing two pairs of socks when you go out.
 Likewise, wear socks when you go to bed or keep your feet warm with an extra blanket.
 However, be careful not to get too hot, as overheating may trigger your MS symptoms.